TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 n_threads=64
 ````

-At this point we create/overwrite the file to store data, called `data.csv` but referred here using the variable `$datafile`.
+Now we create/overwrite the file to store data, called `data.csv` but referred here using the variable `$datafile`.
 We initialise it by writing few lines summing up the conditions in which measures are performed, for example in `openMP_scal/job.sh`:

 ````
 echo CREATING/OVERWRITING CSV FILE...